February 10th is National Cream Cheese Brownie Day.

 Ingredients For 16 Brownies

 1. PREHEAT the oven to 350°F. Butter lightly flour an 8 x 8-inch square cake pan.
 Combine the flour and salt in a small bowl and set aside.

 2. MELT the butter in a small, heavy-bottom saucepan.
 Stir in the cocoa until thoroughly blended, and set aside.

 3. BEAT the eggs until light and fluffy.
 Gradually add the sugar and stir in the chocolate mixture.
 Sift the flour and salt mixture over the top and fold it into the mixture.
 Add the vanilla.
 Fold in the chocolate chips.

 3. MAKE the cream cheese mixture.
 Whisk together or use an electric mixer to blend the cream cheese, egg and sugar.
 Sift the self-rising flour over this mixture and fold in.
 Add the vanilla extract.

-4. Pour three-quarters of the brownie mixture into the prepared pan and spread the cream cheese mixture over it.
+4. POUR three-quarters of the brownie mixture into the prepared pan, and spread the cream cheese mixture over it.
 Drop spoonfuls of the remaining brownie mixture on top, making swirls with a knife.